obycode/DSCAlarmSmartThings/README.md

 ## The Hardware List

-The AD2Pi was obtained from Alarm Decoder.  www.alarmdecoder.com All other items from this project were easily obtained from Amazon via Amazon Prime
+The AD2Pi was obtained from Alarm Decoder.  www.alarmdecoder.com The SmartThings ThingShield was purchased directly from SmartThings All other items from this project were easily obtained from Amazon via Amazon Prime

 * AD2Pi
 * Arduino MEGA
-* Arduino SmartThings shield
+* SmartThings ThingShield for Arduino
 * Jumper wires
-* 9V power adapter
+* 9V power adapter (be sure the reviews indicate the power supply is compatable with Arduino)

 ### An ArduinoMega, SmartThing ThingShield and AD2Pi